-When it comes to learning the Chinese language, there are always two different terms mentioned and used, which are Mandarin and Chinese.
+When it comes to learning the Chinese language, there are always two different terms mentioned and used: Mandarin and Chinese.
 Why are there two words for the Chinese language?
 Is Mandarin the same as the Chinese language?
 Which one should be studied by people who want to communicate fluently in China?
 Mandarin or Chinese?
 We will find this out together in this post.

 What’s the Difference?